ENROL – EXPERIENCE – ENJOY

 Programme Notes

-Thank you so much for joining us today in this beautiful historic venue, and for being part of our Christmas performances this year.
+Thank you so much for joining us today in this wonderful theatre in Arnold, and for being part of our Christmas performances in 2025.
 We’re proud to present Nottingham’s premier Male Voice Choir, now with over 100 singers on our books.
-Of these, 98 have now been auditioned, and we’re thrilled to say that our 34th new singer this year passed his audition only a week last Wednesday!
-Congratulations to bass Chris Mooney!
+Of these, 100 have now been auditioned, and we’re thrilled to say that our 36th new singer this year passed his audition only a week last Wednesday!
+Congratulations to baritone André Pavia!

-Carols by Candlelight is more than a concert — it’s an invitation to step into the spirit of Christmas: to enjoy wonderful music, share warmth and community, and celebrate the joy of the season together all under the warm glow of candlelight.
+Our Christmas Festival performance is more than a concert — it’s an invitation to step into the spirit of Christmas: to enjoy wonderful music, share warmth and community, and celebrate the joy of the season together.

-Below you will find the programme for this evening.
-Thank you again for being with us — we hope you have a magical night by candlelight.
+Below you will find the programme for this event.
+Thank you again for being with us — we hope you have a magical afternoon.

 Set 1